Time is running out to adopt an Angel from the Salvation Army's Angel Tree - The Vicksburg Post

 With the Dec.
 12 deadline looming, the Salvation Army will continue to collect toys for the “forgotten Angels.”

-Groups holding toy drives for those children and seniors include the U.S. Army Engineering Research and Development Center, Walmart and Belk.
+Groups holding toy drives for those children and seniors in need include the U.S. Army Engineering Research and Development Center, Walmart and Belk.

 For those wanting to adopt an Angel, or provide toys to the “forgotten Angels,” there are plenty of options:

-• Go to the Vicksburg Mall and adopt an Angel from the tree (located between Dillard’s and the Food Court).
+• Go to the Vicksburg Mall and adopt an Angel from the tree located between Dillard’s and the Food Court.
 If the tree is unmanned, you may still choose an Angel from the tree but be sure to fill out the adoption paper on the table.

-• Adopt an Angel online.
-Visit https://bit.ly/36xnDJH.
+• Adopt an Angel online at https://bit.ly/36xnDJH.
 The link is also available on Facebook @salvationarmyvicksburg.
-Follow the instructions to choose your Angel, fill in some basic information about yourself and adopt the Angel.
+Follow the instructions to choose your Angel, fill in some basic information about yourself, and adopt the Angel.

 • Adopt a Forgotten Angel from Walmart.
 There is a tree at Walmart on the general merchandise side.
 Adopt a Forgotten Angel, buy the toys and drop them in the red snowflake box.

-• Buy toys/clothes from Walmart online.
-Go to walmartangeltree.com and enter your zip code.
+• Buy toys or clothes from Walmart online.
+Go to walmartangeltree.com and enter your ZIP code.
 This will take you to the Vicksburg Salvation Army registry for toys.
 Purchase from the registry and it will be shipped to the Salvation Army.

-• Buy toys/clothes from Belk and put them in the red snowflake box.
+• Buy toys or clothes from Belk and put them in the red snowflake box.

-• Vicksburg Mall Angel tree located near the food court and Dillard’s.
+• Gifts can be dropped off at the Vicksburg Mall Angel tree located near the food court and Dillard’s, or the Vicksburg Salvation Army, located at 530 Mission 66

 • If you shop online, ship the gifts directly to The Salvation Army, Attn: Angel Tree, 530 Mission 66, Vicksburg, MS 39182.